pypa/packaging.python.org/source/guides/dropping-older-python-versions.rst

 This mechanism can be used to drop support for older Python versions, by amending the "Requires-Python" attribute in the package metadata.

+This guide is specifically for users of :ref:`setuptools`, other packaging tools such as ``flit`` may offer similar functionality but users will need to consult relevant documentation.

 Requirements
 ------------